Hockey East released men’s and women’s schedules on Wednesday, setting the conference up for a return to play on November 20.

 Hockey East’s biggest advantage is proximity.
 Six of the 10 women’s programs are in or within 50 miles of Boston (BC, BU, Holy Cross, Merrimack, Northeastern and Providence).
 New Hampshire and UConn are within another 25 miles.

-A number of Hockey East schools have Covid labs right on their campus, said Metcalfe.
+A number of Hockey East schools have Covid labs right on their campus, said Metcalf.
 Additionally, having so many programs situated in and around Boston means access to some of the best resources possible.
 If there isn’t an on-campus lab, there’s likely one nearby.
 He also pointed out that the league’s requirements for testing are not much different than the ones the universities already have in place for students to be on campus, so there will be little noticeable difference for the student-athletes.

-The conference will be releasing further details about their protocols, but according to Metcalfe, each member of a team – student-athletes and staff – will either have to have a daily antigen test or take a PCR test three times per week.
+The conference will be releasing further details about their protocols, but according to Metcalf, each member of a team – student-athletes and staff – will either have to have a daily antigen test or take a PCR test three times per week.

 In order to reduce travel and contact, all teams will do same-day travel with the exception of trips to or involving Maine and Vermont.
 Most of the scheduled weekends feature a home and home series.

 Where in the past the men’s and women’s sides of Hockey East have been kept relatively separate, one thing Covid plans did was break down that separation.
 There were no separate meetings – every member institution was at the table together, regardless if they had a men’s program, women’s program or both.
-A return to play could not happen without everybody working collectively together, said Metcalfe.
+A return to play could not happen without everybody working collectively together, said Metcalf.
 The result is that the same protocols exist across the board.

 Institutions that have both men’s and women’s programs will be playing at the same schools each weekend to try to eliminate any cross-contact.
 This will also allow the league to keep any possible infections somewhat contained to just two schools.
 It made scheduling more difficult, but is ultimately one of the things that the conference is able to do others may not and could really keep anything from becoming a super-spreader event.